SparkDevNetwork/Rock/RockInstaller/readme.txt

-The files in this directory are used to install the Rock ChMS.
+﻿The files in this directory are used to install the Rock ChMS.

 CREATING INSTALLER ZIP FILE
 <><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><>